GM-Consult-Pty-Ltd/text_analysis/README.md

 Tokenization comprises the following steps:
 * a `term splitter` splits text to a list of terms at appropriate places like white-space and mid-sentence punctuation;
-* a `character filter` manipulates terms prior to stemming and tokenization (e.g. changing case and / or removing non-word characters);
+* a `character filter` manipulates terms prior to tokenization (e.g. changing case and / or removing non-word characters);
 * a `term filter` manipulates the terms by splitting compound or hyphenated terms or applying stemming and lemmatization.
 The `termFilter` can also filter out `stopwords`; and
-* the `tokenizer` converts the resulting terms to a collection of `tokens` that contain the term and a pointer to the position of the term in the source text.
+* the `tokenizer` converts the resulting terms to a collection of `tokens` that contain tokenized versions of the term and a pointer to the position of the tokenized term in the source text.

-A String extension method `Set<KGram> kGrams([int k = 2])` that parses a set of k-grams of length k from a `term`.
-The default k-gram length is 3 (tri-gram).

 ![Text analysis](https://github.com/GM-Consult-Pty-Ltd/text_analysis/raw/main/assets/images/text_analysis.png?raw=true?raw=true "Tokenizing overview")